An After Birth Care Kit for New Moms: What You Really Need Postpartum

 I tried cloth breast pads at one point to try to save money, but they just didn’t work for me.
 Some moms don’t mind them.
 Personally, they just didn’t seem very absorbent to me.

 I also tried various store brand nursing pads, like Up & Up’s from Target.
 Again, they just couldn’t compare to these breast pads.
+They’re a postpartum kit ESSENTIAL.

 In fact, I just added them to my monthly Amazon subscribe & save list.
 You really don’t want to run out and have to use paper towels until you can get to the store.